The side stitch while running: a crazy-annoying injury that every runner out there has experienced and agonized over.

 Here’s everything you need to know about side stitches – including how to prevent them, treat them, and beat them.

-Why You Get Side Stitches When You Run
+Why You Get a Side Stitch While Running

-The most likely root cause of side stitches is the rush of blood to your abdomen when you begin running.
+The inflammation is caused by the rush of blood to your abdomen when you begin running.

 You may also not be taking very deep breaths, which causes your diaphragm muscles to fatigue very quickly.